maaneesh/preWork/README.md

 ## App Brainstorming

+Calm
+-Plays relaxing sound when App is open
+-has helpful categories

+Music App
+-lets me favorite a song by tapping a star icon -changes backgound based on music thats playing

-Mood Tracking App
+Mail App
--User enters mood
--assign a color based on the users mood and give a colorful image representation for users mood.
+-has helpful buttons for frequent actions
+-also works with swipe gestures